-Step 1 Talk to your employer and agree your retirement date Step 2 Your employer will then give your pension fund information about your pay, leaving date and reason for leaving Step 3 Your pension fund calculates an estimate of your pension benefits.
-They send this to you with forms for you to confirm: that you wish to take your pension (if applicable) and, if you are taking your pension:
+- Step 1 Talk to your employer and agree your retirement date - Step 2 Your employer gives your pension fund information about your pay, leaving date and reason for leaving - Step 3 Your pension fund calculates an estimate of your pension benefits.

+They send this to you with forms for you to confirm: - that you wish to take your pension (if applicable)

+and, if you are taking your pension:

-- your option to exchange pension for lump sum - AVC payment options, if you have an in-house AVC
+- your option to swap pension for lump sum - information about pensions and lump sums that have already been paid to you - AVC payment options, if you have an in-house AVC, and confirmation that you have attended a Pension Wise guidance appointment or opted out of attending one.

-You will also be asked for bank details and a copy of your birth certificate or passport
+You will also be asked for bank details and may be asked for a copy of your birth certificate or passport

-Step 4 You return the pension claim forms and any certificates.
+Step 4 You return the forms and any documents that your pension fund has requested.